top of page

 Abstract

 In both entertainment and professional applications, conventionally produced stereo or multi-channel audio content is frequently delivered over headphones or earbuds.
 Use cases involving object-based binaural audio rendering include recently developed immersive multi-channel audio distribution formats, along with the accelerating deployment of virtual or augmented reality applications and head-mounted displays.
-The appreciation of these listening experiences by end users may be compromised by an unnatural perception of the localization of frontal audio objects: commonly heard near or inside the listener’s head even when their specified position is distant.
-This artifact may persist despite the provision of perceptual cues that have been known to partially mitigate it, including artificial acoustic reflections or reverberation, head-tracking, individualized HRTF processing, or reinforcing visual information.
+The appreciation of these listening experiences by end users may be compromised by an unnatural perception of the localization of audio objects: commonly heard near or inside the listener’s head even when their specified position is distant.
+This artifact is particularly common for frontal object localization, and persists despite the provision of perceptual cues that have been known to partially mitigate it, including synthetic acoustic reflections or reverberation, head orientation compensation, personalized HRTF processing, or reinforcing visual information.
 In this paper, we review previously reported methods for binaural audio externalization processing, and generalize a recently proposed approach to address object-based audio rendering.

 This research was presented at: